cinnug-nodejs/workshop/part1_basics_02.md

 * Many objects in node emit events, they are called _Emitters_
 * Emitters are used for notifications vs callbacks which ae used for completion of executing async code.
 * To add a listener use the on() method
-* To remote listeners to an event use the removeListener method
+* To remove listeners to an event use the removeListener method

 ```javascript
 req.on('error', function(e) {